ietf-wg-cellar/matroska-specification/notes.md

 If selecting an English track, when other settings have left multiple possible options, it may be useful to exclude the tracks that lack the Default flag.
-Here, one provides descriptive service for the visually impaired (which has its own flag and may be automatically selected by user configuration but is unsuitable for users with default-configured players), one is a commentary track (which has its own flag and the player may or may not have specialized handling for), and the last contains karaoke versions of the music that plays during the film (which is an unusual
+Here, one provides descriptive service for individuals with visual impairments (which has its own flag and may be automatically selected by user configuration but is unsuitable for users with default-configured players), one is a commentary track (which has its own flag and the player may or may not have specialized handling for), and the last contains karaoke versions of the music that plays during the film (which is an unusual